PNC Bank Review 2026

 Fixed-Rate CD

 Fixed-Rate CDs come with term lengths that range from 7 days to 10 years.
-The APY currently maxes out at 0.04% with qualifying deposits totaling at least $25,000.
+The APY currently maxes out at 0.03% with qualifying deposits totaling at least $25,000.
+With that said, PNC does offer promotional rates too, which are higher.

 PNC Credit Cards